 Katha Dance Theatre is Minnesota’s first Asian Indian dance Company, with a roster of excellent dancers and an unparalleled repertory.
-Its artistic director, Rita Mitra Mustaphi, founded the Company in 1987.
+Its artistic director, Rita Mitra Mustaphi, founded the company in 1987.

 A Dream Realized

-Currently, the Company has 10 dancers and 5 interns.
-It has an active repertory of over 50 works, principally choreographed by Rita Mustaphi.
-The Katha Dance School of Kathak is thriving in three locations namely Minneapolis, Maple Grove and Edina with an enrollment of over 100 aspiring dancers from Twin Cities.
+Currently, the company has 10 dancers and 5 interns.
+It has an active repertory of over 50 works, principally choreographed by Rita.
+The Katha Dance School of Kathak is thriving in three locations—Minneapolis, Maple Grove and Edina—with an enrollment of over 100 aspiring dancers from the Twin Cities.
 Several company dancers serve as its instructors.

 Rita Mustaphi shaped the history of Katha Dance Theatre.
 Under her direction, KDT remains dedicated to preserving Kathak dance and pushing the form’s boundaries in an effort to make innovative works.
 KDT provides an essential cultural lifeline to all who wish to learn and perform Kathak through its award-winning company, school, and outreach programs.